com-lihaoyi/mill/readme.md

 structures where a previous process left off, in order to continue the build.

-Re-construction is done via the hierarchical nature of the build: each `Target` `Foo.bar.baz` has a fixed position in the build hierarchy, and thus a fixed position on disk `out/foo/bar/baz/meta.json`.
+Re-construction is done via the hierarchical nature of the build: each `Target` `foo.bar.baz` has a fixed position in the build hierarchy, and thus a fixed position on disk `out/foo/bar/baz/meta.json`.
 When the old process dies and a new process starts, there will be a new instance of `Target` with the same implementation code and same position in the build hierarchy: this new `Target`